Nobleezenwa/candle-wizard/README.md

 - use ; for , such that expressions such as max($1,$2,$3) becomes max[$1;$2;$3]

 ​	**Example 1**

 ​	`cndnm = Condinum('$1|<[$2-[abs[$2-$3]/2]]')`

 ​	This expression creates a Condinum object:

 ​		`$1` = assigns the value of the Condinum with the reference number 1 => Condinum($1)

 ​		`|` = seperator

 ​		`<[$2-[abs[$2-$3]/2]` = this expression simply indicates that the value of this Condinum($1) must be less than half of the absolute difference between the value of Condinum($2) and value of Condinum($3) when it is substracted from the value of Condinum($2)

 ​	**Example 2**

 ​	`cndnm = Condinum('$1|x2')`

 ​		`$1` = assigns the value of the Condinum with the reference number 1 => Condinum($1)

 ​		`|` = seperator

 ​		`xx2` = this indicates that the value of this Condinum must be twice the value of another Condinum (labeled xx1) in another candle

 ​	**Example 3**

 ​	`cndnm = Condinum('$2|x3|>=$1*0.8')`

 ​		`$2` = assigns the value of the Condinum with the reference number 2 => Condinum($2)

 ​		`|` = seperator

-​		`x3` = this indicates that this Condinum must be thrice the value of the Condinum (labeled x1) in the same candle ​		`|` = seperator
+​		`x3` = this indicates that this Condinum must be thrice the value of the Condinum (labeled x1) in the same candle

+​		`|` = seperator

 ​		`>=$1*0.8` = this indicates that this Condinum must be greater than or equal to the product of 0.8 and Condinum($1)

 **Chandler**

 This class converts sample ohlcv data into a suitable python object to facilitate processing

-		`candle = Chandler(timestamp, open, high, low, close, volume)`
+​		`candle = Chandler(timestamp, open, high, low, close, volume)`

 **CandleWizard**

-This class searches for candle patterns in a given set of candle data Candle data is built from the Chandler class
+This class searches for candle patterns in a given set of candle data.

-Each value in a given pattern is a typical Condinum
+Candle data is built from the Chandler class.

+Condinums are used to describe patterns.

-	pattern format = [pattern_name, pattern_indication(+1 or -1), patterns(trends and/or candles)]
+​	pattern format = [pattern_name, pattern_indication(+1 or -1), patterns(trends and/or candles)]

-		pattern_name = display name e.g. Three Black Crows
+​		pattern_name = display name e.g. Three Black Crows

-		indication = a naive effort to assign a weight denoting what the effect of the pattern will be on future data (+1 means rise while -1 means fall) patterns =
+​		indication = a naive effort to assign a weight denoting what the effect of the pattern will be on future data (+1 means rise while -1 means fall)

+​		patterns =

-			(1 value) = (trendtype(-1,0,+1))
+​			(1 value) = (trendtype(-1,0,+1))

-			(4 values) = (open, high, low, close)
+​			(4 values) = (open, high, low, close)

-			(5 values) = (candletype(-1,0,+1), uppershadow%, body%, lowershadow%, whole size)
+​			(5 values) = (candletype(-1,0,+1), uppershadow%, body%, lowershadow%, whole size)

-			(8 values) = (open, high, low, close, uppershadow%, body%, lowershadow%, whole size) (9 values) = (candletype(-1,0,+1), open, high, low, close, uppershadow, body, lowershadow, whole size) +1 = green candle or uptrend where applicable
+​			(8 values) = (open, high, low, close, uppershadow%, body%, lowershadow%, whole size)

+​			(9 values) = (candletype(-1,0,+1), open, high, low, close, uppershadow, body, lowershadow, whole size)

+​	+1 = green candle or uptrend where applicable

-	-1 = red candle or downtrend where applicable
+​	-1 = red candle or downtrend where applicable

-	 0 = means any number, any candle (+1 or -1) or is used to denote a ranging trend where applicable
+​	 0 = means any number, any candle (+1 or -1) or is used to denote a ranging trend where applicable

 **Example**